+Windshield and wipers: Damaged glass can break more easily in a minor collision or when something hits the windshield.
+Have a damaged windshield replaced.
 Windshield wipers remove rain and snow from the windshield.
 Some vehicles also have wipers for rear windows and headlights.
 Make sure all wipers are in good working condition.
-If the blades are not clearing water very well, replace them. - ➤ Tires: Worn or bald tires can increase your stopping distance and make turning more difficult when the road is wet.
+If the blades are not clearing water very well, replace them.

+Tires: Worn or bald tires can increase your stopping distance and make turning more difficult when the road is wet.
 Unbalanced tires and low pressure cause faster tire wear, poor gas mileage and make the vehicle harder to steer and stop.
 If your vehicle bounces, the steering wheel shakes or the vehicle pulls to one side, have a mechanic check it.
 Worn tires can cause hydroplaning (riding on top of water on the road) and increase the chance of having a flat tire.
 Check tire air pressure with an air pressure gauge when the tires are cold.
 Check your vehicle owner's manual for the proper pressure.
 Check the tire tread with a penny.
 Stick the penny "head" first into the tread.
-If the tread does not come at least to Lincoln's head (2/32"), the tire is unsafe and you should replace it. - > Steering system: If the steering is not working properly, it is difficult to control the direction of the vehicle.
-If your vehicle is hard to turn, "wanders," or does not turn when the steering wheel is first turned, have the steering checked by a mechanic. - ➤ Suspension system: The suspension helps you control the vehicle and provides a comfortable ride over varying road surfaces.
+If the tread does not come at least to Lincoln's head (2/32"), the tire is unsafe and you should replace it.

+Steering system: If the steering is not working properly, it is difficult to control the direction of the vehicle.
+If your vehicle is hard to turn, "wanders," or does not turn when the steering wheel is first turned, have the steering checked by a mechanic.

+Suspension system: The suspension helps you control the vehicle and provides a comfortable ride over varying road surfaces.
 If your vehicle bounces after a bump or a stop, or is hard to control, you may need new shocks or other suspension parts.
-Have a mechanic check it out. - ➤ Exhaust system: The exhaust system helps reduce the noise from the engine, helps cool the hot gases coming from the engine, and moves these gases to the rear of the vehicle.
+Have a mechanic check it out.

+Exhaust system: The exhaust system helps reduce the noise from the engine, helps cool the hot gases coming from the engine, and moves these gases to the rear of the vehicle.
 Carbon monoxide gases from a leaky exhaust system can cause death inside a vehicle in a very short time.
 Never run the engine in a closed garage.
 If you sit in a vehicle with the engine running for any length of time, open a window.
 Some exhaust leaks are easily heard but many are not.
-That is why it is important to have the exhaust system checked periodically. - ➤ Engine: An engine that runs poorly can lose power that is needed for normal driving and emergencies.
+That is why it is important to have the exhaust system checked periodically.

+Engine: An engine that runs poorly can lose power that is needed for normal driving and emergencies.
 It may not start, may get poor fuel economy, pollute the air and could quit when you are on the road, causing a problem for you and other traffic.
-Follow the procedures recommended in your owner's manual for maintenance. - ➤ Loose objects: Make sure there are no loose objects in your vehicle.
+Follow the procedures recommended in your owner's manual for maintenance.

+Loose objects: Make sure there are no loose objects in your vehicle.
 They could hit someone in the event of a sudden stop or crash.
-Make sure there are no objects on the floor that could roll under the brake pedal and prevent you from stopping your vehicle. - ➤ Horn: As a warning device, the horn could save your life.
+Make sure there are no objects on the floor that could roll under the brake pedal and prevent you from stopping your vehicle.

+Horn: As a warning device, the horn could save your life.
 If your horn doesn't work, get it fixed.
 Only use your horn as a warning to others.

-Clean Glass Surfaces
+Clean glass surfaces